utiasSTARS/ROB498-flight/instructions/hardware/jetson_nano.md

 ## Configure the Jetson Nano

-The Jetson Nano will communicate with the Cube through the `/dev/ttyTHS1` device (i.e.,a serial port) and we need to grant read and write permissions.
-In a terminal on Jetson Nano, execute the following command:
+The Jetson Nano will communicate with the Cube through the `/dev/ttyUSB#` device (i.e.,a serial port).
+We need to identify the port of the USB-UART interface.
+To do this disconnect and reconnect the USB-UART interface and run the following command in a new terminal:

-`sudo chmod 666 /dev/ttyTHS1`
+`dmesg`

+At the bottom of the console log, the name of the interface should show up as `ttyUSB#`.
+In most cases this is `ttyUSB0`.

+Next, we need to give persmissions to the user to talk to the port:

+`sudo adduser ${USER}  dialout`

+**NOTE** If you are using MAVROS to communicate with the Cube, make sure to modify the launch file to replace the default port `/dev/ttyACM0:57600` with `/dev/ttyUSB0:921600`.

 ## Test the Connection - Get Your Pose from the Cube!